Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Streaming Estimation of Quadratic Variation

 \subsection{Streaming Approach}

-In general, the computation of quadratic form cannot be formulated as a streaming algorithm as each observation is required to be stored in the memory.
+In general, the computation of a quadratic form cannot be formulated as a streaming algorithm, as each observation is required to be stored in the memory.
 However, we can impose restrictions on the weight matrix $W$ in order to make the computation streaming.
-Let the elements of the weight matrix $W$ meet
+Assume the elements of the weight matrix $W$ satisfy

 where $u = (u_0, \ldots, u_{h-1})'$ is the \emph{updating vector} determining a given streaming estimator.
-Matrix $W$ is therefore symmetric $(2h - 1)$-diagonal matrix in which the elements in the main diagonal and each lower and upper diagonal are the same and determined by the updating vector $u$.
-At time $T_i$, the quadratic estimator can then be recursively computed as
+The matrix $W$ is therefore a symmetric $(2h - 1)$-diagonal matrix in which the elements in the main diagonal and each lower and upper diagonal are the same and determined by the updating vector $u$.
+At time $T_i$, the quadratic estimator can then be recursively computed by

-Besides the previous matrix $QE_{i-1}$ and the vector of the current observations $Y_i$, we need to store the vectors of the previous observations $Y_{i-1}, \ldots, Y_{i-h+1}$ in the memory.
-In total, that is $m(m+h)$ real numbers.
+Besides the previous matrix $QE_{i-1}$ and the vector of the current observations $Y_i$, we need to store the vectors of the previous observations $Y_{i-1}, \ldots, Y_{i-h+1}$ in memory.
+In total, that makes $m(m+h)$ real numbers.